O365/python-o365/README.md

 - `MSGraphProtocol` to use the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview)
 - `MSOffice365Protocol` to use the [Office 365 API](https://msdn.microsoft.com/en-us/office/office365/api/api-catalog)

-Both protocols are similar but the Graph one has access to more resources (for example OneDrive).
-It also depends on the api version used.
+Both protocols are similar but consider the following:

+Reasons to use `MSGraphProtocol`:
+- It is the recommended Protocol by Microsoft.
+- It can access more resources over Office 365 (for example OneDrive)

+Reasons to use `MSOffice365Protocol`:
+- It can send emails with attachments up to 150 MB.
+MSGraph only allows 4MB on each request.

 The default protocol used by the `Account` Class is `MSGraphProtocol`.